Nictiz/HL7-mappings/generate/README.md

 ## Changelog

+### 1.4.0
+- Add the option to build different variants of a folder that include/exclude parts in the output (HIT-15).

 ### 1.3.0
 - Remove the assumptions on folder structure and instead use explicit parameters to define input dir, output dir, common components dir and lib dir (HIT-12).